 When Christianity took root in northern Europe, these folk customs were incorporated into a Christian framework.
 The celebrations in Ireland, Scotland and Wales eventually became All Saints’ Day, a day to commemorate all dead saints and martyrs.
-All Saints’ Day was sometimes known as All Hallows’ Day, and the night before, All Hallows’ Eve, or Hallowe’en, which we today call Halloween.
+All Saints’ Day was sometimes known as All Hallows’ Day, and the night before was called All Hallows’ Eve, or Hallowe’en, which we today call Halloween.
 Although the celebrations did acquire a distinctly religious tone, many folk customs were still observed.

 Halloween in America

-- Trick-or-treating, a largely American custom, was popularized in the 1950s by the Baby Boom generation.
+- Trick-or-treating, a largely American custom, was popularized in the 1950s by the Baby Boomer generation.
 Its roots stem from 9th or 10th century Gaelic Ireland and other Celtic regions where disguises were worn to hide from spirits passing from one world to the next on All Hallows’ Eve.

 Halloween History Fun Facts